github-felipe-caputo/collision-networks/README.md

 ## Usage
 ### The server

-After compiling and running the `Server.hs` file, a web server will start running on `http://localhost:3000`, accessable by the browser normally.
-Ther server has 4 operations that can be run:
+After compiling and running the `Server.hs` file, a web server will start running on `http://localhost:3000`, accessible by the browser normally.
+The server has 4 operations that can be run:

 - `GET /printGraph` - `http://localhost:3000/printGraph`